pilothosts/pilothosts/README.md

 PilotHosts is a commercial on-prem appliance for VMware/vSphere day-2 operations.

-This public repository is used for documentation, release notes, issue tracking and public product information.
+This public repository is used for documentation, release notes, issue tracking, and public product information.

 The source code is not published here.

-PilotHosts is not open-source and is not affiliated with VMware, Broadcom, Kubernetes or the CNCF.
+PilotHosts is not open-source and is not affiliated with VMware, Broadcom, Kubernetes, or the CNCF.

-**On-Prem Operations Appliance for VMware/vSphere and Kubernetes**
+On-Prem Day-2 Operations Appliance for VMware/vSphere

-Manage, monitor, and automate your vCenter, ESXi hosts, virtual machines, and Kubernetes clusters — deployed as a self-contained OVA inside your own infrastructure.
+PilotHosts helps infrastructure teams improve operational visibility, governance, and automation across vCenter, ESXi hosts, virtual machines, and selected Kubernetes environments — deployed as a self-contained OVA inside your own infrastructure.
 [![License](https://img.shields.io/badge/license-Commercial-blue.svg)](https://www.pilothosts.com)
 [![Website](https://img.shields.io/badge/website-pilothosts.com-blue)](https://www.pilothosts.com)
 [![Support](https://img.shields.io/badge/support-support%40pilothosts.com-blue)](mailto:support@pilothosts.com)